jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Orion Git repository icon](/tutorials/jazzeditor/images/orion-git-status.png)

-On the Git Repository page, merge the change that you made to the title.
+On the Git Repository page, **SYNC** the change that you made to the title.

 ![Orion Git merge](/tutorials/jazzeditor/images/orion-git-merge.png)